 On June 30, 2023, the Board of Directors, in accordance with the Company's cash and equity compensation package for members of the Board of Directors, granted to each of the four non-officer directors of the Company stock options to purchase 10,000 shares (a total of 40,000 shares) of the Company's common stock, exercisable for a period of five years at an exercise price of \$5.88 per share (the closing market price on the grant date), vesting 12.5% on the last day of each subsequent calendar quarter-end until fully vested, subject to continued service.
 The fair value of these stock options, as calculated pursuant to the Black-Scholes option-pricing model, was determined to be \$192,593 (\$4.8131 per share), which is being charged to operations ratably from July 1, 2023 through June 30, 2025.
-During the three months and six months ended June 30, 2023, the Company did not record a charge to operations with respect to these stock options.
+The Company recorded a total charge to general and administrative costs in the consolidated statement of operations of \$24,232 for the three months and nine months ended September 30, 2023 with respect to these stock options.